 Why buy to let is here to stay

-Buy to let has come under a lot of pressure in recent years, with changes to tax allowances, the stamp duty premium, an interest rate rise and to cap it all the uncertainty of Brexit.
+Buy to let has come under a lot of pressure in recent years, with changes to tax allowances, the stamp duty premium, interest rate rises and to cap it all the uncertainty of Brexit.

 However, at the end of the day buy to let investment continues to be underpinned by strong fundamentals.
 So there are lots of good reasons to suggest that renting will be more popular than buying for a long time yet – and that there’ll always be a good demand for rented property – and for buy to let investors to provide it.

 Consider some of the buy to let facts:

 * Renting is now the only option for millions of people who simply can’t afford a deposit – let alone a mortgage.

 With household budgets set to be tight for the foreseeable future and much economic uncertainty it’s difficult to see things changing anytime soon.

 * Prices in some areas are now so high that renting is the only realistic way to find accommodation.